Accept President Trump and hold him accountable for promised change

 Accepting the Trump presidency does not mean giving him carte blanche, endorsing his bad ideas or forgiving poor behavior.
 It’s about making the most of the situation.

-Vigilance is needed to prevent the Trump Administration from diminishing essential rights and liberties, or further disrupting international order that has prevented world war for 60 years and improved global health and living standards.
+Vigilance is needed to prevent the Trump administration from diminishing essential rights and liberties, or further disrupting international order that has prevented world war for 70 years and improved global health and living standards.

 Patience is needed, to give Trump a chance to prove whether he will live up to his better promises and develop a coherent and viable strategy to improve the country.